Attachment can become unhealthy

 How to let go of attachments

-Below are some of the ways we can better navigate our lives by replacing the unhealthy attachment with a healthy connection.
+Below are some of the ways we can better navigate our lives by replacing unhealthy attachments with healthy connections.

 Recognise when we are attached to people and instead re-frame into a healthy connection.
 We can intimately connect with our very close relationships.
 As you connect with others, rather than become attached, you are freer and can enjoy each other without the fear of loss.
 You realise people come into your life sometimes for a lifetime, and sometimes for a season.